 France’s vivid colors sparked a creative revolution in the late 1800s.
-As beautiful as the Impressionist masterpieces of this era are, the sites that inspired them might look even better in person.
+These are the sites that inspired them, and they may look even better in person.

 France’s vivid colors sparked a creative revolution in the late 1800s – forever changing the way we see.
 As beautiful as the Impressionist masterpieces of this era are, however, the sites that inspired them might look even better in person.
 In Paris and the surrounding regions, art lovers have a chance to see through the eyes of these incredible artists.